+Cat Seizures: Symptoms And Causes.
 Cat seizures happen due to sudden, uncontrollable electrical activity in the brain.
-They can happen just once.
-Or several times in a short space of time.
+They can happen just once or several times in a short space of time.
 Sometimes they occur every few weeks or months.
 The term epilepsy is used to describe repeated episodes of seizures.

 A cat seizure will normally last for a short time.
 And your cat may be unconscious during the convulsion.
 This can all be quite distressing.
 And understanding the basics will help you determine the course of action to take.
 Read more about cat seizures: symptoms and causes here…